orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it? -

+- [ ] Against forgetting/violation/inconsistencies
+	- [ ] Forgetting but remembering one has forgotten - structure, but acknowledgement, structure is missing.
+	- [ ] It's crossing some directionality and finding one cannot return back?
+(That would imply next time step or something - any inconsistency possibly
+	- [ ] differently structurally forgetting
+	- [ ] Testing/Simulating: Does a certain property still hold; what if not and deemed violated?
+	- [ ] How could failures be detected?
+How can failures be prevented?
+	- [ ] Redundancy: redundancy defined as aiding the resolving of unresolved values? (if compression is the goal: least redundant, if the goal is adaptability; sparsity)
+	  - [ ] Run multiple simultaneous processes which are supposed to do the same thing - compare
+	- [ ] Self-imposed limitations to see if that can be sufficient
+		- [ ] "What if I were to treat this as forgotten, what would happen?"
+		- [ ]  - fidelity: If I don't check, I assume it will be consistent, if I do check, I assume the checking will be consistent. ; What to do when certain types of consistency fail?
+		- [ ] If ones particular assumption falls it can be caught up by another: If some abstract form of time isn't necessary then one can revert to theories that allow perfect symmetries of relations which are not described by computation. ...etc.
+How would one invalidate the whole thing?  - safety mechanism for tests - or at least, that would be assumed
+	  - [ ] Try limitation on hardcoded relationships between things: Visual representations, symmetries of them etc..
+	  - [ ] Testing/Simulating with fewer resources, see how that impacts behavior; temporal/visual/...
+(Modeling resources?)
+	  - [ ] Not having access to inner perceived structure (transduction/..)/equivalency rules
+- [ ] Keep pulsing certain directionalitiws for changes in sone "does it continue", agift behavior based on such changes
+- [ ] Proved in some finite space as opposed to general one.
+- [ ] Dangers of simulating ignorances (removing certain inhibitions; (same for safety constraints in some sense..))
+- [ ] 'Monkey testing':/.../fuzzing Random changing values/random forgetting: Simulating, what would happen?

 ##### Self-referential operators & multiple abstract implementations
 - Note that whenever you have a self-reference through operators, that requires an implementation to break this self-reference.
 For example ray functionality only requires initial + negative, or terminal + negative, or initial + terminal, to make all the other three.